joehahn/cat-chase-grasshopper/README.md

 reward that increases as the bug-cat separation is reduced:
 ![](figs/reward_vs_separation.png)
-This varies roughly as reward ~ 1/separation - separation/5, and these rewards will be used to train the AI to to steer the cat towards the bug.
+This varies roughly as reward ~ 1/separation - separation/5, and these rewards will be used to train the AI to steer the cat towards the moving bug.

 The bug's hopping motion is random, with the probability that the bug hops during a turn varying as ~ constant/separation.
 The bug's hop has two components, a